 The name of the corporation is the Professional Insurance Marketing Association, Inc. (hereinafter sometimes referred to as “PIMA”).
 The location of the registered office and the name of the registered agent of PIMA in the State of Delaware shall be determined from time to time by the Board of Directors and on file in the appropriate office of the State of Delaware pursuant to applicable provisions of the laws of Delaware.
 PIMA may have such other office or offices within or outside the State of Delaware as may be designated by resolution of its Board of Directors or as the business of PIMA may require.

 The purpose of PIMA shall be as that stated in its Articles of Incorporation, as well as any powers as now or may hereinafter be added by the Board of Directors.

 Article III.
 Membership

 Section 1.
-Classes of Members: Membership in PIMA shall be open to the following classes of entities who are actively involved in the business of selling and/or administering voluntary purchase insurance programs and non-insurance benefits for individuals or businesses, or providing services to such entities, and who desire to promote and further the professional and ethical standards of the industry.
+Classes of Members: Membership in PIMA shall be open to the following classes of entities who are actively involved in the business of selling and/or administering insurance programs and non-insurance benefits for individuals or businesses, or providing services to such entities, and who desire to promote and further the professional and ethical standards of the industry.
 PIMA shall have six classes of members.
 The designations of such classes are as follows:

-Agency membership obtained prior to the first annual meeting of PIMA shall be “Charter” membership, and the member shall be entitled to use the term “Charter” in its seal of membership.
+Distributor (formerly Agency) membership obtained prior to the first annual meeting of PIMA shall be “Charter” membership, and the member shall be entitled to use the term “Charter” in its seal of membership.

-Each business partner member shall designate one person who shall be eligible to vote (Voting Member) or take any other action required on behalf of the business partner member.
+Each Business Partner member shall designate one person who shall be eligible to vote (Voting Member) or take any other action required on behalf of the Business Partner member.
 Additional persons employed by a business partner member may have Associate membership status.